Table of Contents

 Key Takeaways

-In many cases, laws help protect retirement savings from creditors, but there are limitations.
-The limitations depend on what type of creditor you're dealing with, the types of retirement accounts you have, the state you live in and other factors.
+In many cases, laws help protect retirement savings from creditors, but there are limits.
+These limits depend on the type of creditor, the retirement accounts you have, the state you live in, and other factors.

-Whether you're involved in a lawsuit, you default on loans or you owe tax debts, it might be best to discuss the details with a legal expert.
-State law might provide additional protection that goes beyond federal rules, and an expert can help you navigate those waters.
+If you are involved in a lawsuit, default on loans, or owe tax debt, it may make sense to speak with a legal professional.
+State law may offer added protection beyond federal rules, and a professional can help you understand how those rules apply to your situation.
 Here is some information to consider.

 Workplace Retirement Plans

-Many employer-sponsored plans are protected by the Employee Retirement Income Security Act (ERISA).1 General creditors cannot force you to remove funds from a 401(k) plan or other qualified retirement plans, which includes 401(k), 403(b), pension and cash balance plans, and other arrangements.
-These are some exceptions.
+Many employer-sponsored plans are protected by the Employee Retirement Income Security Act (ERISA).1 General creditors usually cannot force you to withdraw funds from a 401(k) or other qualified plans.
+These include 401(k)s, 403(b)s, pensions, cash balance plans, and similar arrangements.
+However, there are some exceptions.

 Divorce Proceedings

-If you are divorced and owe money to an ex-spouse, they may have rights to your retirement savings.
-Under a Qualified Domestic Relations Order (QDRO), an ex-spouse can satisfy child support, alimony or other marital property rights through your retirement plan.2 To do so successfully, the order likely needs to meet specific criteria.
+If you are divorced and owe money to an ex-spouse, they may have a claim to your retirement savings.
+A Qualified Domestic Relations Order (QDRO) allows an ex-spouse to collect child support, alimony, or other marital obligations from your retirement plan.2 The order must meet specific legal requirements to be valid.

 Federal Tax Debts